Trekking / Hiking Tours Sightseen

 The best way to enjoy the vibrant hills of Bhutan is through trekking.
 You will realize the healing power of nature after passing through the lush green forest, breathing in the fresh air, and devouring the sight of hills and picturesque mountains while trekking and losing yourself in nature.

-6. Religion Beliefs: Buddhism and Hinduism
+6. Religion Beliefs:

-Buddhism is a religion followed by around 300 million people in the world.
+Buddhism and Hinduism Buddhism is a religion followed by around 300 million people in the world.
 More than two-thirds of Bhutanese people follow Buddhism and the rest of the others follow Hinduism.
 Hinduism is the second most dominating religion in Bhutan after Buddhism.

 7. Landscapes and Biodiversity

 While you are trekking through Bhutan, you will find steep and high mountains crisscrossing by the network of sifting rivers.
-The extraordinary geographical diversity and the diverse climate condition play an important role in contributing to Bhutan’s outstanding range of biodiversity and ecosystems, which are worth seeing during trekking in Bhutan.
+The extraordinary geographical diversity and the diverse climate conditions play an important role in contributing to Bhutan’s outstanding range of biodiversity and ecosystems, which are worth seeing during trekking in Bhutan.

 8. Feeling Royal